High-risk transaction step-up flow

 - Encrypt the

-acr_valuepayload (for example, a JSON object containing a timestamp and access token).
+acr_valuepayload (for example, a JSON object containing a timestamp and an access token).
+Because JWTs are base64-encoded and not encrypted by default, anyone with access to the authorization request could decode the payload if it were sent in clear text.
 Public-key encryption is recommended, but any secure, reversible encryption method is acceptable. - Include a timestamp or nonce in the payload and enforce a short expiration period to prevent replay attacks.

 - Use the same client for both login and step-up.